After studying this chapter, you should be able to:

 OXYGEN DELIVERY TO THE TISSUES

 Oxygen delivery, or by definition, the volume of oxygen delivered to the systemic vascular bed per minute, is the product of the cardiac output and the arterial oxygen concentration.
 The ability to deliver O2 in the body depends on both the respiratory and the cardiovascular systems.
 O2 delivery to a particular tissue depends on the amount of O2 entering the lungs, the adequacy of pulmonary gas exchange, the blood flow to the tissue, and the capacity of the blood to carry O2.
 Blood flow to an individual tissue depends on cardiac output and the degree of constriction of the vascular bed in the tissue.
-The amount of O2 in the blood is determined by the amount of dissolved O2, the amount of hemoglobin in the blood, ...
+The amount of O2 in the blood is determined by the amount of dissolved O2, the amount of ...